lewiitech-25/CarRentalSystem/README.md

    ```bash
    git clone https://github.com/lewiitech-25/CarRentalSystem.git
    ```
-2. Open NetBeans and choose **File → Open Project…**.
+2. virtual code and choose **File → Open Project…**.
-3. Navigate to the cloned folder and select the `CarRentalSysV2` project.
+3. Navigate to the  folder and select the `CarRentalSysV2` project.
 4. Clean and build the project, then run the main class (typically `carrentalsystem.CarRentalSystem`).

 **Running from the command line**